 It is a mistake to add fresh tea to that which has already been made by way of getting stronger, and yet we constantly hear the remark made, "Put a little more tea in the pot."
 If more tea or stronger tea is wanted, it ought to be made in another teapot, and a spare one often comes in handy.

-A teapot ought to contain enough tea to go all round the company once, at least; the habit of half-filling all the cups, then adding boiling water and completing the work, 18 objectionable, not to say stingy.
+A teapot ought to contain enough tea to go all round the company once, at least; the habit of half-filling all the cups, then adding boiling water and completing the work, is objectionable, not to say stingy.

 Urns may be used, and some of them look very nice on the table; but water should be boiling and the urn itself must previously have been well dusted.

 What is the best kind of teapot?
 There is a difference of opinion about this.
 For our part we like the old-fashioned brown earthenware one, provided it holds enough.
 Next comes the silver teapot, which some prefer.

 White china teapots are also good.
 But in whatever teapot the tea is made, it ought to be clean and pretty new; an old teapot gets bad in the enamel, or lined with deposit.
-An old clay pipe, perhaps, but a new teatea and the character of the water.
-Invalids and people with delicate stomachs (and everybody else for that matter) ought to be most careful to obtain tea of a superior excellence and quite free from facing and adulteration, and ought to attend rigidly to the plan of making a cup of good tea which we have just been endeavoring to explain.
-The invalid should never on any account drink green or scented tea.
-The tea he is to drink, after having been infused for the proper time, say five minutes, should be poured off the leaves into a well-heated, clean teapot, and served in that, covered by the cozy, if there be one about.
+An old clay pipe, perhaps, but a new tea

 How long should tea draw?
-From three minutes to seven, according to the kind of
+From three minutes to seven, according to the kind of tea and the character of the water.